Rehab-Robotics-Lab/FloAssessmentPipeline/pose-body/README.md

 To do this, we run in a docker image, openpose is just easier that way.

-We run openpose at maximum accuracy.
-This requires a GPU with at least 16GB of memory.
+We run openpose using the 25b model at non-maximum accuracy, which requires 5.6 GB of GPU memory.
 If multiple GPUs are available, they will all be used.

+Note: there is a higher accuracy mode that takes 16GB of memory, it just isn't worth it...

 One of the steps here is finding the depth of the detected poses.
 This requires that the camera intrinsics and depth-to-color extrinsics.